acidburn0zzz/nolith-release-tools/README.md

     TEST=true be rake release['7.2.4']

-## Sync CE master between different remotes and sync EE master between EE remotes
+## Sync CE master between different remotes and sync EE master between EE remotes and same for CI

     be rake sync